mschmidtkorth/logseq-msk-docs/pages/Page Version History.md

 - Version history is managed via [Git](https://git-scm.com/) as a version control system.
 Logseq uses an internal Git client so you do not need to have it installed on your system.
 - Version history is optional.
 You can still use other ways to backup your data.
 -
+  #+BEGIN_CAUTION
+  Do not use Logseq's Git version history (or Git in general) in conjunction with Dropbox, Google Drive or similar tools.
+Synchronization managed by these tools may conflict with Git's version management
+  #+END_CAUTION
 -
   #+BEGIN_TIP
   You do not need to know anything about Git to use Logseq's version history capability.